 A full-time leader, one of my greatest needs is knowledge and continuing education.
-With that in mind, I read about a book a month, spanning topics such as Leadership, Creativity, Biographies, Human Psychology, Branding and Innovation.
+With that in mind, I read one or two books a month, spanning topics such as Leadership, Creativity, Biographies, Human Psychology, Branding and Innovation.
 Here's an up-to-date, ranked list of those whom have impacted and influenced me the most.
 Some of these I return to regularly and read again and again.

 - Scaling Up: How a Few Companies Make It...and Why the Rest Don't by Vern Harnish